isaac-donkor/Car-Rental/README.md

 Stack: Node.js, Html, Css and JavaScript.

-Client didn't come back after the initial call to build the project, i had some free some time so i did the rest as a newly found hobby lol.
+NB: Client didn't come back after the initial call to build the project, i had some free some time so i did the rest as a newly found hobby lol.